pingcap/docs/system-variables.md

 - Scope: SESSION | GLOBAL
 - Default value: 0
 - This variable is used to control whether to enable the `AMEND TRANSACTION` feature.
-If you enable the `AMEND TRANSACTION` feature with a pessimistic transaction, when there are concurrent DDL operations and SCHEMA VERSION changes on tables associated with this transaction, TiDB attempts to amend the transaction.
-It corrects the commit of the transaction to make it consistent with the latest valid SCHEMA VERSION, so that the transaction can be successfully committed without getting the `Information schema is changed` error.
-This feature is effective for the following concurrent DDL operations:
+If you enable the `AMEND TRANSACTION` feature in a pessimistic transaction, when concurrent DDL operations and SCHEMA VERSION changes exist on tables associated with this transaction, TiDB attempts to amend the transaction.
+TiDB corrects the transaction commit to make the commit consistent with the latest valid SCHEMA VERSION so that the transaction can be successfully committed without getting the `Information schema is changed` error.
+This feature is effective on the following concurrent DDL operations:

     - `ADD COLUMN` or `DROP COLUMN` operations.
     - `MODIFY COLUMN` or `CHANGE COLUMN` operations which increase the length of a field.
     - `ADD INDEX` or `DROP INDEX` operations in which the index column is created before the transaction is opened.

+> **Note:**
+>
-Currently, this feature is incompatible with TiDB Binlog in some scenarios and might cause changes on the semantics of a transaction.
+> Currently, this feature is incompatible with TiDB Binlog in some scenarios and might cause semantic changes on a transaction.
 For more usage precautions of this feature, refer to [Incompatibility issues about transaction semantic](https://github.com/pingcap/tidb/issues/21069) and [Incompatibility issues about TiDB Binlog](https://github.com/pingcap/tidb/issues/20996).

 ### tidb_enable_cascades_planner